jackyatesaustin/imxscripts/README.md

 ## Scripts

 The scripts can be found in the `src/get` or `src/post` folder, and are broken down below.
+Network is defined as either `ropsten` or `mainnet`

 ### GET Requests